*Updated June 13, 2020

 You need to register online or by phone in advance because walk-in registrations are not accepted.
-Visit the mba.com to register.
+Visit MBA.com to register.

 2. How much is the GMAT?

-The test fee is $250, which includes sending score reports to a maximum of five recipients.
+The test fee varies based on the location of the test center.
+The fee for locations within the United States is $275, which includes sending score reports to a maximum of five recipients.

 Although test-takers cannot request for fee waivers directly, they can receive waivers through schools.
 GMAC, the Graduate Management Admissions Council, which owns and administers the GMAT, allows schools to give out up to 10 fee waivers within a year to both enrolled students and prospective candidates with economic disadvantage.

 As test-takers, there are mainly two different ways to receive fee waivers.